papermerge/documentation/src/roadmap.rst

 Roadmap
 =========

-Currently version 2.1 is in beta phase i.e. no more features only bug fixes.

-All beta phase releases are tagged as 2.1.0b1, 2.1.0b2, 2.1.0b3 etc.
+Currently the latest stable version of Papermerge DMS is |backend_version|.

 Important features planned for next major releases: